**Writing this at 11PM on a Sunday – it’s going to be a busy week ahead and I doubt I’ll have time to blog, so I’m squeezing this in to post later 😛

 The chee cheong fun (glutinous rice rolls) in Ipoh is notably different from anywhere else in Malaysia.
 In KL you get the version with sweet sauce, served with assorted fried goodies, while in Penang it is served with dark sauce and shrimp paste.
 Ipoh’s spin features either curry (above), served with pig skin, or a mild, savoury mushroom sauce.

 Personally, I feel that Ipoh chee cheong fun is the best!
-The one at Keng Nam does not disappoint – the rolls were smooth with a slight springiness to the texture, complemented well by the mild curry sauce and bouncy pig skin.
+The one at Keng Nam did not disappoint – the rolls were smooth with a slight springiness to the texture, complemented well by the mild curry sauce and bouncy pig skin.

 Moo had a simple chicken noodle soup from one of the stalls that also serves curry noodles.